 Wedding dress preservation company responds to complaints from Bed Bath & Beyond customers

-BEDFORD, N.H. - A Bedford, New Hampshire, woman says her wedding dress is being held hostage because Bed Bath & Beyond filed for bankruptcy.
+BEDFORD, N.H. - A bride is starting to get some answers after her wedding dress was being held by a preservation company after Bed Bath & Beyond filed for bankruptcy.

-Jesse Moltenbrey bought a wedding gown preservation kit from Bed Bath & Beyond and sent her dressed to a third-party company called Memories.
+Jesse Moltenbrey of Bedford, New Hampshire bought a preservation kit from Bed Bath & Beyond, packed it into a box with an order form and sent it to a third-party company called Memories in Houston, Texas.

-She then got a message that the company was holding her dress because Bed, Bath & Beyond owed them money.
+Moltenbrey sent the dress on March 16, was charged an extra fee on April 3, and has yet to receive it back.

+Instead, she received an email from Memories saying her dress would not be returned because the company is "holding" dresses from Bed Bath & Beyond kits because of a billing dispute.

 for more features.